ebbba-org/ansible-role-bigbluebutton/README.md

 ### Config overrides

 This role generates configuration with sensible defaults out of the box and covers lots of features that would otherwise be hard to configure manually.
 There are still lots of settings and possible customizations that are not covered by this role and may require some custom tweaking from your side.
 The following variables allow you to *override* or *extend* parts of the generated configuration.
 They are (deep-)merged into the role-managed config objects, just before they are written to disk.
-Bur be careful, there are no sanity or consistency checks.
+But be careful, there are no sanity or consistency checks.
 Test your deployment if you use those overrides.

 **`bbb_config_web`** (default: `{}`)\
   Custom overrides for `/etc/bigbluebutton/bbb-web.properties`.
 This will be merged into the role-managed configuration.
 Example: `{muteOnStart: true, defaultMeetingLayout: SMART_LAYOUT}`